 Coffee grounds

-Ground Coffee that is not sealed properly.
+Ground Coffee (affiliate) that is not sealed properly.
 Visit this post (Where Should You Store Coffee?
 We Finally Settle the Pantry vs. Freezer Debate)

 Expired soup cans